relaxeaza/twoverflow/README.md

 - `--nolint` compile without checking the source for errors.

 Example: `node scripts/make.js --ignore=farm_overflow,minimap --minify` ignores both modules farm_overflow and minimap and will generate an minified file.

-### Sync translations from Crowdin

-Extract the build translations from Crowdin to the directory `share/translations/`

-Create the file `share/keys/crowdin.key` with the crowdin api key.

-Run `node scripts/translations.js`

-A language needs at least 50% of the words translated to be merged into the project's source code.